 The participants tell an exemplary story in two groups.
 With all the exciting details they find important.
 We write down the events of these stories on small sticky notes, which we arrange and group.
 At the end of the event storming we are real experts and have a very concrete idea how to build our cinema software.

 Dipl.-Inform.
 Jörn Koch,

 speaks German with german sign language interpreter – DGS

 A couple of years ago, Java was still the dominant language on the JVM and could do whatever one wanted.
 Later, a few scripting languages were added, such as Jython and JRuby.
 And the new compiled languages like Scala and Kotlin heralded the era of polyglot programming.
 The Truffle project associated with GraalVM now promises to make it even easier to interlink languages that are not the actual JVM languages with the ecosystem.

-Lars Hupel, hearing, speaks German
+Lars Hupel, speak German

 Consultant at innoQ Germany GmbH, Monheim am Rhein (GER)

 Language is one of the key tools in everyday and professional communication.
 In an effort to give deaf people a fair chance to enter the labour market, we see the need to create new learning opportunities for our trainees.
 They are modern, low-threshold, barrier-free (for the deaf people), flexible and location-independent.
 Our eLearning tools focus on sign language, images support access to the text.
 A visually clear design, a reference to reality and classic game features promote the motivation to learn.

 Education management equalizent Social Franchise at equalizent Schulungs- und Beratungs GmbH, Vienna (AUT)

 * Speakers are subject to change.
 Last Update 17th February 2021